-With weaker signals, a low-pass filter in the 70 cm receiver feed line and a high-pass filter in the 23 cm transmitter feed line may help to minimize desense.
+the 70 cm receiver feed line and a high-pass filter in the 23 cm transmitter feed line may help to minimize desense.
 If a portable ATV repeater system is used at or near a communications site, band-pass filters in the antenna feed lines should be used to prevent intermodulation interference or receiver overload from nearby transmitters.

-With compact 10-dBd gain corner reflec-

-tors or higher gain beams on 23 cm, you can get more than 5 miles line-of-sight from the repeater to the EOC with just 3 W of transmitter power.
-The portable repeater shown is self-contained with a 12-V, 17-Ah battery that will last about 12 hours.
+With compact 10 dBd gain corner reflectors or higher gain beams on 23 cm, you can cover more than 5 miles line-of-sight from the repeater to the EOC with just 3 W of transmitter power.
+The portable repeater shown is self-contained with a 12 V, 17 Ah battery that will last about 12 hours.
 Alternatives include ac-operated 13.8 V, 3 A power supply or a dc cord clipped to a car battery.
 A local camera can be plugged in and used if needed.
-Details of the milk crate repeater can be found at www.hamtv.com/info.html under Portable Public Service Repeater.
+Details of the portable repeater can be found at www.hamtv.com/ info.html under Portable Public Service Repeater.